 Former Fielding trustee Dr. Leonard Haynes is the former executive director of the White House Initiative on HBCUs, former president of Grambling State University –– and was just named Senior Advisor to the Undersecretary in the U.S. Department of Education.

-- Dr. Orlando Taylor, our VP of Strategic Initiatives & Research, was a longtime professor and graduate dean at Howard University.
+- Dr. Orlando Taylor, Distinguished Senior Advisor to the President, was a longtime professor and graduate dean at Howard University.

 How a Fielding partnership benefits you: